-Any individual may inquire or make a report or complaint of sexual misconduct of any kind.
 Any person may submit a report in person or by mail, phone, email or online form using the contact information set forth above or by any other means that results in the University's Title IX Coordinator or TTU System Office of Equal Opportunity receiving the verbal or written report.
 Such a report may be made at any time (including during non-business hours) by using the phone number or email address or by mail to the office address.
-Persons other than Employees wishing to remain anonymous may do so by submitting a report in an anonymous manner; however, electing to remain anonymous may limit the ability to investigate an alleged incident, collect evidence, and/or take effective action against individuals accused of violating the University's sexual misconduct policies.
+Persons other than employees wishing to remain anonymous may do so by submitting a report in an anonymous manner; however, electing to remain anonymous may limit the ability to investigate an alleged incident, collect evidence, and/or take effective action against individuals accused of violating the University's sexual misconduct policies.